Skip to main content

 Atlas Pro$240$1,200Cloud (per Atlas plan)

-The cheapest viable five-year stack for a graduate student is Mendeley free + a Google Docs/Word add-in, $0 total.
+The cheapest viable five-year stack for a graduate student is Mendeley free plus a Google Docs or Word add-in, at $0 total.
 The cheapest paid option that covers the full PhD writing-and-citing loop is Zotero with a paid cloud-storage upgrade at roughly $20-60/year.
-EndNote's $249.95 one-time price beats subscription tools on five-year math but only if your institution does not provide a free site license; most R1 universities in the US, UK, Canada, and Australia include EndNote in their library bundle.
+EndNote's $249.95 one-time price beats subscription tools on five-year math, but only if your institution does not provide a free site license.
+Most R1 universities in the US, UK, Canada, and Australia include EndNote in their library bundle.

 The hidden cost is migration.
 Switching reference managers mid-PhD typically costs 8-20 hours of cleanup: re-downloading PDFs, repairing broken citation links in draft documents, fixing collection structures, and re-tagging papers.
-Pick a tool in year one and only switch if it actively blocks your work; the migration tax is real.
+Pick a tool in year one and only switch if it actively blocks your work.

 For collaborative projects, the per-seat math changes.
-Paperpile Teams ($9.99/user/month) costs ~$600/year for a five-person lab; Mendeley Group plans add $4-8/user/month above the free tier.
-Zotero group libraries are free up to the cloud-storage cap (300MB), then per-user storage upgrades apply.
+Paperpile Teams at $9.99/user/month costs about $600/year for a five-person lab.
+Mendeley Group plans add $4-8/user/month above the free tier.
+Zotero group libraries are free up to the 300MB cloud-storage cap, then per-user storage upgrades apply.

 Privacy, Data Residency, and Long-Term Reliability